ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 # Purpose

-In this Microsoft challenge, I showcase what I've learned in a 30-days progress.
-The procedure, tasks, and screenshots on this project show the knowledge, and skills I'm learning to grow in my career.
+Through this Microsoft challenge, I want to show the knowledge, and skills that I have to create a Microsoft SOC lab from the ground up, configure Microsoft Sentinel, Defender for Endpoint, Defender for Office 365, and Entra ID with the goal to examine identity-based threats, malware, and phishing.
+Also, show how I can create incident reports that are mapped to MITRE ATT&CK, and apply workflows for detection and response that are utilized in a SOC environment.

 # Project Overview